edespino/cloudberry-site/docs/security/client-auth.md

   It is possible to have authentication without encryption overhead by using `NULL-SHA` or `NULL-MD5` ciphers.
 However, a man-in-the-middle could read and pass communications between client and server.
 Also, encryption overhead is minimal compared to the overhead of authentication.
 For these reasons, NULL ciphers should not be used.
   :::

-The default location for the following SSL server files is the Cloudberry Database coordinator data directory (`$COORDINATOR_DATA_DIRECTORY`):
+The default location for the following SSL server files is the Apache Cloudberry coordinator data directory (`$COORDINATOR_DATA_DIRECTORY`):

 - `server.crt` - Server certificate.
 - `server.key` - Server private key.
 - `root.crt` - Trusted certificate authorities.
 - `root.crl` - Certificates revoked by certificate authorities.

-If Cloudberry Database coordinator mirroring is enabled with SSL client authentication, the SSL server files *should not be placed* in the default directory `$COORDINATOR_DATA_DIRECTORY`.
+If Apache Cloudberry coordinator mirroring is enabled with SSL client authentication, the SSL server files *should not be placed* in the default directory `$COORDINATOR_DATA_DIRECTORY`.
 If a `gpinitstandby` operation is performed, the contents of `$COORDINATOR_DATA_DIRECTORY` is copied from the coordinator to the standby coordinator and the incorrect SSL key, and cert files (the coordinator files, and not the standby coordinator files) will prevent standby coordinator start up.

 You can specify a different directory for the location of the SSL server files with the `postgresql.conf` parameters `sslcert`, `sslkey`, `sslrootcert`, and `sslcrl`.